HX Hurtigruten Expeditions: 10 sights you’ll only see on a Galápagos Expedition Cruise

 Post Office Bay Floreana

-When your Hurtigruten cruise lands at Post Office Bay on the island of Floreana, your eyes will be drawn to a historic box among graffiti-covered driftwood on the sandy beach.
+When your HX Hurtigruten Expeditions cruise lands at Post Office Bay on the island of Floreana, your eyes will be drawn to a historic box among graffiti-covered driftwood on the sandy beach.
 No one is quite sure how, but a system sprang up here in the 18th century whereby passing whalers or sailors might leave a letter directed to loved ones in this vessel; other ships would then collect the mail relevant to ports they were subsequently calling at.
 And it still works this way, only with tourists now leaving postcards or notes for other visitors to take onwards.

 6. A bevy of boobies